aljrico/harrypotter/readme.md

 Usage
 -----

-The default colour scale of the package is the one of the house *Hufflepuff*.
+The default colour scale of the package is the one named **Always**.
 If you prefer to choose another one, you'll need to specify which house you want the palette from.

 You can get started using base R plot functions, and the `hp()` function.
 Its first argument `n` lets you set the number of colours to be mapped.
 This way you can set different resolutions.
 Let's say that you want a palette made from the house **Gryffindor**, then just type `option = "Gryffindor"`.